timdecode/METIS/README.md

 # Hack

-This fork includes a handcrafted Xcode project file, without any CMake stuff.
-I would like to use this in another Xcode project without messing around with CMake and Makefiles, and building dynamic libraries, etc. At least for my needs, this can be put in an Xcode project file and things should just work.

-If METIS moves towards standard CMake (without the current Makefile stuff), then I'll revist this.

-I manually embedded GKlib, it would be better as a submodule, but again, I want something simple for my project.
+This is a personal fork that adds a handcraft Xcode project file to make integration with a multiplatform project simpler.
+If METIS moves towards standard CMake in the future, I might be able to use that directly.

+This project manually embed GKLib at [1403a04bc40a306d09adfccced7d903d69de040a](https://github.com/KarypisLab/GKlib/commit/1403a04bc40a306d09adfccced7d903d69de040a).

 # METIS